Introduction and summary:

 If you make 500 000 in year one and nothing in the following nine, you will most likely be a lot unhappier compared to receiving 50 000 evenly in all ten years.
 Behavioral experiments suggest our happiness depends far more on the number of positive feelings than on the amount when they hit.
 This means any payment is much more important than the size of it.
 In order to have a pleasant life most people should thus spread these payments evenly.
 (Even worse is if you make 500 000 in year one and give back 400 000 over the next nine years.
 It most likely feels better to receive nothing because you have nine miserable years.)

-Most stocks pay a quarterly dividend, some few even monthly, and thus selling shares for example once a year comes at a psychological disadvantage for most of us.
+Most stocks pay a quarterly dividend, a few even monthly, and thus selling shares for example once a year comes at a psychological disadvantage for most of us.

 Alternatives and opportunity costs